-S.11 Section 6(f)
+S.10 Section 6(f)

 Section 6(f) (54 U.S.C.
 200305(f)) properties are recreation resources funded by the Land and Water Conservation Fund Act.
 Parklands acquired or developed with Land and Water Conservation Fund funds cannot be converted to other uses without the approval of the National Park Service, and approval is granted only if replacement parkland of "reasonably equivalent usefulness and location" is provided.
-Based on review of the California Department of Parks and Recreation and National Park Service (NPS) websites, 30 there are no Section 6(f) properties in the resource study area (RSA) for the B-P Build Alternatives.
+Based on review of the California Department of Parks of Recreation and National Park Service websites, there are no Section 6(f) properties in the Bakersfield to Palmdale Project Section for the B-P Build Alternatives.

-S.12 Environmental Justice
+S.11 Environmental Justice

-The following laws, regulations, and guidance govern EJ-related issues:
+The following laws and regulations govern EJ-related issues:

-- Title VI of the Civil Rights Act (Public Law 88-352); Presidential Executive Order 12898, known as the Federal Environmental Justice Policy and the Presidential Memorandum accompanying Presidential Executive Order 12898 - U.S. Department of Transportation Orders 5610.2(a) and 5610.2B, which updates the original Environmental Justice Order - The Council on Environmental Quality's Environmental Justice Guidance under NEPA (1997) - Americans with Disabilities Act (42 U.S.C. § 12101 et seq.) - Uniform Relocation Assistance and Real Property Program (42 U.S.C. § 4601 et seq.)
+- Title VI of the Civil Rights Act (Public Law 88-352); Presidential Executive Order 12898, known as the Federal Environmental Justice Policy and the Presidential Memorandum accompanying Presidential Executive Order 12898 - U.S. Department of Transportation Order 5610.2(a), which updates the original Environmental Justice Order - The Council on Environmental Quality's Environmental Justice Guidance under NEPA (1997) - Americans with Disabilities Act (42 U.S.C. § 12101 et seq.) - Uniform Relocation Assistance and Real Property Program (42 U.S.C. § 4601 et seq.)